-As for the song structure, it follows a simple pattern of 'verse/ chorus/ verse/ chorus/ bridge/ verse/ chorus/ bridge/ verse/ chorus' (or ababcabcab) with a simple introduction and conclusion thrown in and no solo or instrumental section required therein.
+The song structure follows a simple pattern of 'verse/ chorus/ verse/ chorus/ bridge/ verse/ chorus/ bridge/ verse/ chorus' (or ababcabcab) with a simple introduction and conclusion thrown in and no solo or instrumental section required therein.

 As for the style of the song, Paul was working hard to capture a Jamaican-flavored sound.
 Around the time of the album's release, when asked about the reason he chose a Jamaican style for this song, Paul stated: “I've no idea why it's Jamaican, or anything, it's just because I like that kind of music.
 I think this was mainly me, John's a bit more Nigerian influenced.”
-Paul was attempting to emulate the pseudo-reggae style of music coined “ska,” which had become quite popular in Britain in the 60's as commonly found on the record label “Blue Beat.”
+Paul was attempting to emulate the pseudo-reggae style of music coined “ska,” which had become quite popular in Britain in the '60s as commonly found on the record label “Blue Beat.”
 With the accents on the offbeats, John hit upon it nicely with his piano playing on the released version of the song, something not quite captured in The Beatles' first recorded version.
+The pseudo-reggae feel of the song was touched on in Paul's 2021 Hulu series "McCartney 3,2,1," where he stated: "Even though you sound like something, it's gonna sound like you," this being an understandable explanation that, no matter how much they tried to sound like someone else, they inadvertently always just sounded like The Beatles.
 An interesting note is that The Beatles touched on the “ska” craze much earlier in their career, the solo portion of the song “I Call Your Name” capturing this feel quite nicely.

 “Ob-La-Di, Ob-La-Da” starts off with a five measure introduction, the first measure consisting fully of John's piano chords, this startling the listener away from the spooky gloominess of the faded orchestral score that concludes the previous track “Glass Onion.”
-The second and third measures feature John's syncopated piano chording along with one of Paul's bass guitar performances, the third measure including a spot of handclapping (stereo version only).
-The fourth and fifth measures bring in Ringo's drums, George's acoustic guitar and Paul's second bass guitar performance, which is mimicking the simple pattern played by the first bass guitar.
+The second and third measures feature John's syncopated piano chording along with Paul's bass guitar performance on acoustic guitar, the third measure including a spot of handclapping (stereo version only).
+The fourth and fifth measures bring in Ringo's drums, George's acoustic guitar and Paul's actual bass guitar performance, which is mimicking the simple pattern played by the acoustic bass guitar overdub.

-The first verse, like all the verses, are a uniform eight measures long, this one continuing the same instrumentation from the introduction with the inclusion of Paul's single-tracked lead vocal, treated nonetheless with much ADT (Artificial Double Tracking).
-The first eight-measure chorus is heard next which continues the same instrumentation with the only addition being John and George's backing vocals which is simply done in unison with Paul's lead vocals.
+The first verse, like all the verses, is a uniform eight measures long, this one continuing the same instrumentation from the introduction with the inclusion of Paul's single-tracked lead vocal, treated nonetheless with much ADT (Artificial Double Tracking).
+The first eight-measure chorus is heard next, which continues the same instrumentation with the only addition being John and George's backing vocals which are simply done in unison with Paul's lead vocals.

 The second verse then commences which is identical to the first except for the new lyrics and a couple of word insertions, this being John repeating the words “ring” and “sing” at the end of those lyric lines.
 The chorus that follows has all the elements of the first with the addition of overdubbed falsetto vocals singing “la, la, la....bra, la, la, how the life goes on” twice.
 With some commotion going on throughout, such as assorted clicks and pops from one of the vocal overdub tracks, we hear Paul exclaim “yeah” along with the first drum break from Ringo in the eighth measure.